 Some stories go a little darker and essentially make the Omega’s job to have children.
 Others will be more progressive.
 They’ll embrace birth control and reproductive choice.

-What are some common tropes in the Omegaverse?
+Some common tropes in the Omegaverse

 Werewolves/Shifters: These are super popular in the Omegaverse and bring more animalistic elements to the stories.
 If there’s a wolf on the cover, You’re probably looking at an Omegaverse shifter story.

-Heat Suppressants: These medications will suppress or delay heat, but they lose effectiveness over time in most stories, eventually forcing the omega to go through the heat.
+Heat Suppressants: These medications will suppress or delay heat, but they lose effectiveness over time in most stories, eventually forcing the Omega to go through the heat.

-What are some problematic elements within the Omegaverse?
+Some problematic elements within the Omegaverse

 It can strip away agency from the characters.
 There are ways to work around these issues, such as heat contracts, but not all authors prioritize that.
 Because of this, you’ll want to watch out for content warnings for Dubcon or Noncon with these stories.
 If you’re unfamiliar with these terms, Dubcon is short for Dubious Consent, and Noncon is short for Non-consensual.